sen-h/VidOS/README.md

 # Kernel

 The kernel and its linked-in initramfs are with absolute minimum support for everything required.
-Unfortunately it has ballooned in size (from ~12MB to ~38MB) now that graphics firmware (the linux-firmware package) has been included.
+~~Unfortunately it has ballooned in size (from ~12MB to ~38MB) now that graphics firmware (the linux-firmware package) has been included.~~
+[fcb0832](https://github.com/sen-h/VidOS/commit/fcb08325c5a12c3201de5d91cba4fd961ddab475): linux-firmware has been moved to its own directory on the boot media and is acessed through a symlink in the initramfs. kernel is back down to ~16MB.
 # File System
 The video lives in a folder on the root of the iso9660 filesytem, next to the kernel and bootloader.
 Previous versions simply installed the video into the initramfs, but this yields longer boot times as the whole kernel blob gets bigger depending on the size of your video.